bapowell/python-mqtt-client-shell/README.md

 The purpose of this utility is to provide a text console-based, interactive shell for exercising various tasks associated with MQTT client communications, including connecting to an MQTT server, subscribing to topics, and publishing messages.

 Other MQTT client tools exist, such as [mqtt-spy](https://github.com/kamilfb/mqtt-spy), but they tend to be GUI-based.
-This project arose from the need for a quick and easy way to test MQTT communications from the command line, e.g. SSH session.
+This project arose from the need for a quick and easy way to test MQTT communications from the command line, e.g. terminal/SSH session.

-## Installation
+## Getting Started

 ### Dependencies

 Other than Python itself, the only other dependency is the [Paho Python](http://www.eclipse.org/paho/clients/python/) client library.

-### Install
+### Installation

 * Copy the `mqtt_client_shell.py` file to your desired folder location.